iterativv/NostalgiaForInfinity/README.md

                         Output of transformed file
 ```

-The script has a simple CLI, where it accepts two arguments, the strategy name, and the output,  which is the path of the transformed file.
+The script has a simple CLI, where it accepts two arguments, the strategy name, and the output file,  which is the path of the transformed file.
 E.g.

 `python codemods/ho_to_raw_codemod.py --strategy NostalgiaForInfinityNext --output NostalgiaForInfinityNext_Raw.py`